Flea Pictures - What Do Fleas Look Like ?

 species flea (the common house flea found on dogs and cats) showing you the basic structures of the flea's body and legs.
 The body has three sections: head, thorax and abdomen (labeled) and there are six legs (also labeled) that come off the thoracic section.
 There are no wings.

 I have included this diagram image on this veterinary advice flea pictures page because fleas in photographs (e.g. the microscope photos in the next section) often have legs and body parts that are greatly overlapping and difficult to discern.
 This overlap can make the limbs and body structures difficult to identify clearly on flea pictures.
-Hence the drawing - I hope it helps.4) Flea pictures through the microscope - what do fleas look like under the microscope?Flea picture 7:
+Hence the drawing - I hope it helps.

 This is a microscope image of Ctenocephalides